Ashu159/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that prints “0.Hello, World”, followed by a new line to the standard output.
+0.Write a script that prints “0.Hello, World”, followed by a new line to the standard output.